 At the far end of the Old Lodge is a doorway which took me up to the ramparts.
 Navigating the circular stone and wooden staircase was worth it to see the roof, the lichen, walls decorated with shells and the views.
 I had an even better view from the 15th century square tower.
 You have to climb a rather worn stone and slate narrow staircase and a further very steep wooden one.
 It’s not for the faint-hearted and you need to watch your head and your footing.
 I looked out towards the sea and imagined the guards watching out for trading boats or enemies in times gone by.
 Back down on the ramparts, I then walked along until I reached the 17th century tower and went down the staircase into the inner courtyard.

 It was then time to re-trace my steps and head back over the bridge and return to the visitor centre for another chat with the man in the ticket office and his wife.
-Hold onto your ticket and you can get a discounted entry at Lucerne abbey which is around an hour south of Pirou.
+If you hold onto your ticket you can get a discounted entry at Lucerne abbey which is around an hour south of Pirou.
 You can also buy your ticket at Lucerne and get a reduced entry at Pirou chateau.

 The website is www.chateau-pirou.org.
 Pirou chateau is closed on Tuesdays and also on 25th December and 1st January.
-It’s open from 31 March to 30 September and again for the holiday periods of 20th October to 4th November and 22nd December to 6th January.
-The tapestry exhibition is open from now until 30 September.
+It’s open from March to September and again for the holiday periods in October and December.
+The tapestry exhibition is open during the summer months.

 I really enjoyed my visit to Pirou chateau.
 It was peaceful and quiet and the printed information sheets allowed me to go at my own pace and explore what I wanted.
 I really got a sense of how the castle was in previous centuries and would thoroughly recommend a walk back in time.
 It’s incredibly that it has survived and the restoration will allow many more generations to enjoy it.